dimslaev/gpt-cv/README.md

 #### Generate tailored recommendations

-Based on a specific job description file (`job-description.yaml`), this script generates a list of recommendations for tailoring the CV, saved in a new YAML file.
-The recommendations specify updates for each CV section, helping you adjust content effectively.
+Based on a specific job description file (`job-description.yaml`), this script generates a new tailored version of your CV, saved as `/yaml/_generated.yaml`.

 ```
-yarn tailor
+yarn generate
 ```